JoshDumo/OCR_F1Cars/README.md

 ![OCR1](williamsOCR.png) ![OCR2](aramcoOCR.png)

-The results are very interesting!
+The results are very interesting, please see the inference images and video!

-So far, this works for static images.
-Next to do is video.

 #### References